Chart Color Schemes

 Oxenford - Maudsland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 45 projects likely to impact the area.
-Notable ones include Coomera Connector Stage 1, Stonewood Estate, Movie World Hotel Development, and Gold Coast Social Housing Units.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 45 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Coomera Connector Stage 1, Stonewood Estate, Movie World Hotel Development, and Gold Coast Social Housing Units, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.